-When you were a kid, did you ever make special coupons and give them to your parents?
-Well you aren't five anymore and your marketing strategy involves running a coupon campaign targeting thousands of customers online.
+When you were a kid, did you ever make special coupons for a "One Free Breakfast" and give them to your parents?
+But you aren't five anymore and your business has thousands of customers waiting for coupons and discounts.

 But that shouldn't stop you!
-With a proper setup and solution for creating, managing and tracking your coupons, you can avoid issues with code validation, fraud, wasted revenue and wasted resources.
+With a proper solution for creating, managing and tracking your coupons, you can avoid issues with code validation, fraud, wasted revenue and wasted resources.